hmdhszd/CKA-EXAM/6- kubernetes upgrade.md

 ```

 ##
-## We should do this proces in all kubernetes nodes
+## We should do this process in all kubernetes nodes
 ##